Module gcip.core.need

 This module represents the Gitlab CI needs keyword.

-Needs are to create relationships between Job
+Needs are to create relationships between Jobs and Sequences, which will

 then be executed as early as all preceding required jobs finished.
 This relationship ignores the common ordering by stages.

-You do not have to use the Need
+You do not have to use the Need class, when simply linkingJobs as well as Sequences

 together.
-When putting jobs and sequences into the add_needs()
+When putting jobs and sequences into the add_needs() methods, they were translated into Needs internally:

 my_job = Job(stage="example", script="do-something.sh")